Changing or leaving your course

 There's no obligation for you to complete a course you've started.
 However, before you officially state your intention to leave, you should continue attending your lectures and seminars.
 If you change your mind and decide to stay, you'll regret missing classes and may suffer in terms of handing in assignments and sitting exams.

-As you consider your options, it's worth talking them through with a student support officer or careers adviser.
-They can discuss the pros and cons of changing or leaving your course and help you to come up with a viable career plan for once you've left.
+As you contemplate this decision, it's worth discussing it with a student support officer or careers adviser.
+They can go through the pros and cons of changing or leaving your course and help you develop a viable career plan once you've left.

-What are the effects of dropping out of university?
+What are the financial implications of dropping out of university?

-You'll be required to pay the tuition fees for all, or part, of the year you're in.
-Student Finance will assess your financial situation and send you details of the loan amounts available to you and those you'll have to pay back.
+You'll be required to pay the tuition fees for all or part of the year you're in.
+For students in England, Student Finance will assess your financial situation and send you details of the loan amounts available to you and those you'll have to pay back.
 How much you'll be charged will depend on when in the academic year you've decided to leave.

 For instance, if you: